[UPDATED JULY 2023]

 Before heading out in the summer sunshine, it’s likely that you consider your skin.
-Though you may not wear SPF every day, you still know it’s important to protect your skin.
+You know it’s important to put on SPF regularly, moisturise your skin, and to take frequent breaks from the sun to protect your skin.
 But what about your dog?
 We’re taking a closer look at how to care for their skin and avoid dry skin on dogs this summer.

 - Flakes or scurf